mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 ```
 The purpose of such a layout is to allow MCUBoot to understand what image is placed in the shared secondary slot.
 While secondary images now can (and should) overlap, their trailers must under no circumstances share the same address!

-Normally image trailer occupies the whole erase block (e.g. 512 bytes for PSoC™ 62 internal Flash, or 256 kilobytes for SEMPER™ Secure NOR Flash).
-There is a specific case when images are placed in both memory types, refer to the [PSOC6.md](../platforms/PSOC6.md) file.

 One can declare all secondary slots as shared using the following JSON syntax:

 ```